 Self-assembling nanomaterials.

 Self-assembly of smaller compounds and (macro)molecules into supramolecular assemblies allows for the production of nano-materials with various properties.
 We use ssNMR to probe the structure of such nano-structures and thus help understand possible structure-based design principles.
 In some cases we also deploy principles from biology, leading to bio-mimetic materials.
+A special focus in this area is on soft and responsive materials including polysaccharide-based hydrogels.
+These have important roles in biological (extracellular matrices), pharmaceutical and biomedical engineering contexts.

 Mitochondrial protein-lipid interactions in apoptosis.